Ashutoshbirje/Ashutoshbirje/README.md

 # Ashutosh Birje - Associate IT Operations Engineer 👋

 Welcome to my GitHub profile!
 I'm **Ashutosh Birje**, an **Associate IT Operations Engineer** and Computer Science graduate from **Walchand College of Engineering, Sangli**.
-I'm passionate about Linux, networking, system administration, cloud technologies, and infrastructure automation.
+I'm passionate about Linux, networking, system administration, cloud technologies and infrastructure automation.
 I enjoy solving real-world technical challenges and continuously expanding my knowledge of enterprise IT systems.

 ---